mattrglobal/draft-looker-oauth-client-id-scheme/draft-looker-oauth-client-id-scheme.md

 **TODO stipulate new error responses**

-# Token Request Using Client Discovery
+## Token Request Using Client ID Scheme

-A client can indicate to an authorization server that it has discoverable metadata in an token request via the "client_discovery" request parameter.
-Presence of this parameter in a token request with a value of "true" indicates to the authorization server that the "client_id" value of the token request represents then "client_uri" for the client and if the authorization server does not already have the metadata for the identified client it can retrieve the metadata by following the procedure outlined in [Client Metadata Section](#client-metadata).

-The following is a non-normative example request of a client making an token request using "client_discovery" parameter:
+The following is a non-normative example request of a client making a token request using the "client_id_scheme" parameter set to "urn:ietf:params:oauth:client-id-scheme:oauth-discoverable-client":

 ~~~ http
 POST /token